jams2/vim-grep-tools/README.md

 `:cdo s/\<SomeClassName\>/NewClassName/g`

-That's 144 keystrokes.
-That should be automated.
-So, as the story goes, it ends up in my .vimrc.
-Then, the inevitable .vimrc bloat increases, so it ends up becoming a plugin, and here we are.
+That's 144 keystrokes, and should be automated.

 This is a simple tool with narrow scope.
 If someone else finds it useful, that's fantastic.
-Please raise issues and requests and I'll do my best to deal with them.
+Feel free to raise issues and requests and I'll do my best to deal with them.